jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - Review IoT vendor to understand their history with reported vulnerabilities, response time to vulnerabilities and their overall approach to security
         - Not all IoT devices are suitable for enterprise networks

-- **Microservices**: a feature of web-based solutions and derivative of SOA
+- **Microservices**: a feature of web-based solutions and derivative of Service-Oriented Architecture (SOA)
     - A microservice is simply one element, feature, capability, business logic, or function of a web application that can be called upon or used by other web applications
     - Microservices are usually small and focused on a single operation, designed with few dependencies, and are based on fast short-term development cycles (similar to Agile)
     - Securing microservices:
-        - using HTTPS only
+        - using encrypted inter-service communication only (HTTPS, gRPC w/TLS, etc.)
         - encrypt everything possible and use routine scanning
         - closely aligned with microservices is the concept of shifting left, or addressing security earlier in the SDLC; also integrating it into the CI/CD pipeline
         - consider the software supplychain or dependencies of libries used, when addressing updates and patching